-For decades Kenya has attracted wildlife lovers, adventurous travelers and artists who love nature, as it’s a country full of unique landscapes and a great cultural heritage.
-However, much of its population encounter themselves in situations of poverty and economic hardship that don’t allow their children to get a quality education.
+For decades Kenya has attracted wildlife lovers, adventurous travelers and artists who love nature, as it is a country full of unique landscapes and a great cultural heritage.
+But also much of its population is in situations of poverty and economic hardship that does not allow their children to get a quality education.

 - English, Mathematics, Computer Science and Sports

-- Art, dance and music
+- Art, dance and music activities

 - Health and hygiene talks

-- Storytelling and theatre activities
+- Storytelling and theatre spaces

-- Cleaning and maintenance of the center
+- Collaborate in the tasks of cleaning and maintenance of the center.

-- Assisting the staff of the centres
+- Assist the staff of the centres.

 All of the above is complemented by leisure and free time activities that seek to promote socio-educational integration, tolerance and solidarity in the children who live in these communities.